-Tiktaalik roseae is an extinct sarcopterygian ‘fishapod’ which evolved during the late Devonian period (375 ma) and it is regarded as an important transitional lifeform, displaying both fish and tetrapod characteristics.
+Tiktaalik roseae is an extinct sarcopterygian ‘fishapod’ which evolved during the late Devonian period (~375 mya) It is regarded as an important example of evolutionary transitionalism - displaying both fish and tetrapod characteristics.

 Discovered in Arctic Canada in 2004, Tiktaalik has the scales and gills of a fish but also powerful lobed fins and a flattened crocodile-like head.
 (Daeschler, Shubin, Jenkins, 2006) These features illustrate how vertebrates may have moved from water onto land.
 There's some evidence that tetrapoda may have already moved onto land prior to the Late Devonian period (Ahlberg, 2010) but Tiktaalik is still thought to have been among the first vertebrates to cross this margin.